avianey/jqDoubleScroll/README.md

 	},
 	onlyIfScroll: true, // top scrollbar is not shown if the bottom one is not present
 	resetOnWindowResize: false, // recompute the top ScrollBar requirements when the window is resized
-	customizeAfterShowFunction: function(e, $self, options) { // this function is called every time a double scroll show happens (can be called many times, because window resize happens) var wrapperScrollbarElement = $(options.topScrollBarWrapperSelector); // get the element with '.doubleScroll-scroll-wrapper' var innerScrollbarElement = $(options.topScrollBarInnerSelector); // get the element with '.doubleScroll-scroll'
+	customizeAfterShowFunction: function(e, $self, options) { // this function is called every time a double scroll show happens (can be called many times, if window resizes happen) var wrapperScrollbarElement = $(options.topScrollBarWrapperSelector); // get the element with '.doubleScroll-scroll-wrapper' var innerScrollbarElement = $(options.topScrollBarInnerSelector); // get the element with '.doubleScroll-scroll'
 		// customize wrapper and inner scrollbar as needed, after the proper show